 What to expect from your doctor

-- When do your signs and symptoms typically occur?
+- When do your symptoms typically occur?

-- Does anything seem to provoke your signs and symptoms?
+- Does anything seem to trigger your symptoms?

-- Have you been diagnosed with any other medical conditions?
+- Have you been diagnosed with other medical conditions?

-- What medications are you currently taking, including prescription and over-the-counter drugs, vitamins and supplements?
+- What medications are you currently taking?